|Medals were issued with two styles of numbering, some with plain numerical serial numbers. These were not

 Campaign Medal lists Powell as being entitled to that medal (No.7630) and mentions him being stationed at Savanna Proving Grounds in Illinois when the medal was issued (September

 Powell may have been authorized to wear on the medal’s ribbon.
-The current whereabouts of these last two medals is not known.
+The current whereabouts of Powell’s Spanish War, WWI Victory, and possibly Mexican Border Service medals is

 After retirement from the army Powell and his wife took up residence in Maryland where in the 1940 Census he is listed as a farmer by way of occupation.
 Sometime prior to 1948 the